iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 The biggest detractor to this is development complexity.
 Different parts of the app need different feature checks, and we need to communicate to the user what they need to purchase to get which feature in a non-confusing way.
 Indeed, the latter point was worrying me up until launch due to the fact we decided that creating a [support article with a big-ass table](https://cascable.se/help/pro-features/) to explain it all was necessary.

 In practice, though, I think the user experience isn't too bad.
-We've only had one support ticket from someone who'd accidentally bought the wrong thing so far, which makes us hopeful it isn't too bad.
+We've only had one support ticket from someone who'd accidentally bought the wrong thing so far, which makes us hopeful it isn't too confusing for our users.

 The upside to all this added complexity is that we get to reduce sticker-shock ("$25?!
 Screw that!") and up-sell to the user.
 We're trying to avoid the aggressive sales pitch if at all possible, and don't start asking for money until the user wants to do something that isn't free.